seanbreckenridge/ttt/README.md

   Time (mean ± σ):       3.8 ms ±   0.7 ms    [User: 2.3 ms, System: 2.3 ms]
   Range (min … max):     2.3 ms …   5.8 ms    522 runs
 ```

+#### ttt?

+Naming things relating to shell history/logging is hard...

+I just wanted something that would be easy to type, so I can add it to wherever I want quickly.
+Is just the first thing that came to mind, when I was trying to figure out how to track rifle/i3 bindsyms; 'track the things'